 Your surgery is almost done.
 Doctor Bernard closes your abdomen in layers.
 He uses deep permanent sutures and V-Loc 90 barbed sutures, which are absorbable.
 He will start at your scarpa’s fascia and work upward to your skin surface.

 He also places four dissolving sutures around your new belly button.
 The stitches are pulled taut and downward.
 This helps to bury your belly button scar so you won’t see it.
-The results look very natural.
+The results **.

 9. Skin tightening and mons lift

 It’s time to close the abdominal incision.
-As Doctor Bernard sutures the incision closed, it tightens your abdomen and lifts a saggy mons area.
+As Doctor Bernard sutures the incision closed, it tightens your abdomen and lifts the mons area.

 10. Wound dressings

 Wound dressings protect your incision as it heals.
-Bandages keep germs out and cushion your skin so it doesn’t get irritated.
+Bandages keep germs out and cushion your skin, preventing irritation.
 Basic sterile bandages are fine, but Doctor Bernard prefers something a bit better.

 He loves the PICO negative pressure dressings.
 This high-tech wound dressing is battery-operated.
-It creates constant, gentle pressure on the wound to promote healing.
-The manufacturer says it improves blood circulation at the wound site and minimises swelling.
+It creates constant pressure on the wound to promote healing.
+By boosting blood circulation at the wound site, swelling is reduced.
 Doctor Bernard has seen the results firsthand and has been using the PICO bandages for years.
 His tummy tuck pricing includes the PICO dressings for no extra charge.

 11. Compression garments